connorcl/processed-uci-har-dataset/README.md

 ### Analysis Scripts

-`run_analysis.R` is the complete R script which will download, extract and process the data according to the Coursera assignment instructions.
-It performs the following steps:
+`run_analysis.R` is the complete R script which performs the following steps:
 * Downloads the zipped dataset and extracts it, creating the `UCI HAR Dataset` directory
 * Merges the files `sample_train`, `y_train` and `X_train`, found under